dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 ### ADX period definitions

 DHIS2 supports a limited number of periods or durations during import.
-Periods should begin with the date which the duration begins,followed by a "/" and then the duration notation as noted in the table.
+Periods should begin with the date which the duration begins, followed by a "/" and then the duration notation as noted in the table.
 The following table details all of the ADX supported period types, along with examples.